codemagic-ci-cd/codemagic-docs/content/getting-started/monorepo-apps.md

 weight: 11
 ---

-**Monorepo** is a version-controlled code repository that holds many projects in a single repository.
+A **Monorepo** is a version-controlled code repository that holds many projects in a single repository.
 Codemagic supports working with monorepo apps.
-The very first step is creating a Codemagic account and adding your monorepo app from its codebase such as GitHub, Gitlab, Bitbucket or self-hosted repositories.
+The very first step is creating a Codemagic account and adding your monorepo app from its codebase such as GitHub, Gitlab, Bitbucket, or self-hosted repositories.
 More information about how to sign up can be found here.

 To begin with, **codemagic.yaml** file must be created in the root directory of the repository.
 By default, the working directory is the root of the repository.
 The basic structure looks like this: